SOVEREIGN-NET/lib-crypto/docs/integration.md

             .collect();
         let signatures = signatures?;

-        // Combine signatures (simplified - real implementation would use proper multi-sig) let mut multi_sig = Vec::new();
+        // Combine signatures (simplified - implementation would use proper multi-sig) let mut multi_sig = Vec::new();
         for sig in signatures {
             multi_sig.extend_from_slice(&sig.as_bytes());